-What is it, what does it mean for consumers and where to drink it?
+What is it and where to drink it?

 The term craft beer seems to be popping up everywhere, but does anyone really know what it means?

 After a little research, it turns out that craft beer in Australia actually has no definitive meaning and is in fact to be open to interpretation.
 It seems craft beer focuses on product quality rather than mass production.
 Beers are brewed by individuals not machines at small flavour driven breweries and brewers are known by name.
 I suppose similar to the eat local philosophy, there is something beautiful about knowing exactly where your crisp golden glass of goodness comes from and who is responsible for that refreshing taste you love so much.

 In Australia small breweries were very common in the 19th century, however by the 1930′s most of them had closed and beer production had become centralised to a small number of very large breweries.
 By the 1980’s nearly all Australians understood that beer production in large breweries was normal practice.
 What’s really cool is, in the three decades since the 1980’s nearly three hundred new breweries have opened in Australia and many of them, perhaps most, produce or have produced what many consumers now consider ‘craft’ beer.

 Some controversy over the term has grown recently as a result of larger breweries seeking to enter the ‘craft’ beer market using the term to promote their sub brands and reach a new audience, with many key players in the ‘craft’ beer industry being owned by industry giants including Lion, coincidentally they do not promote or advertise this to their consumers.